 Their lives may be permanently altered by the task, running even the risk of death.
 Even embarking on the task will have serious consequences.

 (Roll) vs. Resolve

-The character leverages an existing Intimacy to either suppress a different Intimacy, install a New Intimacy, or raise an existing Intimacy into a Defining Intimacy.
+The character leverages an existing Intimacy to either suppress a different Intimacy to Minor status, or instill a new Minor Intimacy.

 Intimacy changes made this way are temporary, eventually fading away after a day without reinforcement.